This article is brought to you by Aura.

 • Use a VPN when connecting to public Wi-Fi.
 Hackers can intercept your data on unsecured Wi-Fi networks — such as the login credentials that you use to sign in to accounts.
 To prevent this, use a virtual private network (VPN) to encrypt your data when connecting to Wi-Fi in public places like cafes, airports, and hotels.

 🥇 Don’t settle for second-best digital protection.
-Sign up today and try Aura free for 14 days.
+Sign up for Aura today — plans start at just 3$/month.

 The Bottom Line: Adware Can Be a Warning of a Much Larger Issue